telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 ## Legacy attribute format in notifications

-Apart from the values described for `attrsFormat` at the NGSIv2 specification, Orion also support `legacy` value in order to send notifications in NGSIv1 format.
-This way, users can have the enhancements of NGSIv2 subscriptions (e.g. filtering) with NGSIv1 legacy notifications receivers.
+Apart from the values described for `attrsFormat` in the NGSIv2 specification, Orion also supports a `legacy` value, in order to send notifications in NGSIv1 format.
+This way, users can benefit from the enhancements of NGSIv2 subscriptions (e.g. filtering) with NGSIv1 legacy notification receivers.

 ## Disable attribute detail in GET types operation

-Not yet implemented, but is expected that Orion will implmement the `noAttrsType` option for the `GET /v2/types` operation in order not include attribute detail (which aggregation could be costly in terms of performance).
+Not yet implemented, but is expected that Orion will implmement the `noAttrsType` option for the `GET /v2/types` operation in order to not include attribute details (whose aggregation could be costly in terms of performance).

 Related with: https://github.com/telefonicaid/fiware-orion/issues/2073